django-commons/controls/README.md

          }
        }
        ```
     - [ ] Create a pull-request to `main` branch.
-This will trigger terraform to plan the changes in the organization to
-      be executed.
+      This will trigger terraform to plan the changes in the organization to be executed.
-      Review the changes and make sure they align with the request.
+      Review the changes and make sure they align with the project maintainer expectations.
     - [ ] Merge the pull request.
 This will trigger terraform to apply the changes in the organization.
     - The expected changes:
         - [ ] New teams `repo-name`, `repo-name-admins`, `repo-name-committers` with the relevant members based on the